 How long have you been around?

 The MMSC was started in 1978 by Robert Schoelkopf and Sheila Dean.
-The organization is celebrating its 40th anniversary this year (2018).
+The organization celebrated its 42nd anniversary in 2020.

 What animals do you help?

 We help all marine mammals and sea turtles – this may include seals (Harbor, Gray, Harp, Hooded), dolphins, whales, and even the occasional wayward manatee.
 The four species of sea turtles that we see in NJ are the Green, Kemp’s Ridley, Loggerhead, and Leatherback.

 We cover all 1,800 miles of tidal coastline and waterways in the state of NJ.

 We have less than 10 full time employees.
 We rely very heavily on volunteers all over the state.